León, Guanajuato: Millennium's Gate

-This monument was built to celebrate the arrival of the new millennium and has become a landmark for arrival into the city.
-There was some concern that the monument would not be ready for New Year's 2000, however the 45-meter tall tower on five plinths was completed on time.
-It was built in a 5,400 square meter plaza, planted with trees.
+The monument was built to celebrate the arrival of the new millennium and has become a landmark.
+The 45-meter tall tower on five plinths was completed on time for New Year's Day 2000.
+The 5,400 square meter plaza is planted with trees.
 The project cost 4.5 million pesos.

 Arch of the Causeway of the Heroes (Arco de la Calzada de los Héroes)

 This arch (Arco de la Calzada de los Héroes, in Spanish), topped by a bronze lion, began construction in 1896 and has been modified a number of times since then.
 The first lion was added in 1943 by Francisco Lozornio Castillo made of bricks and mortar.
 This was replaced by the bronze one in 1958.
 The idea for a bronze lion was that of the matador Antonio Velázquez, a native of Leon, whose bravery in the ring earned him the nickname of the "Heart of Leon" ("Corazón de León", in Spanish).
 Not long before his death in 1959, he complained that the brick lion should be replaced with a better work of art, causing something of a commotion in the Leon community.
 This caught the attention of sculptor Humberto Peraza Ojeda who made the one that sits atop the arch today.